Data Breaches in the Healthcare Industry: Causes & Preventive Measures

 Causes of Data Breach in Healthcare

-Healthcare industry has the highest costs associated with data breaches.
-Following are the reasons accountable for that –
+The Healthcare industry has the highest costs associated with data breaches.
+Following are the reasons accountable for that:

 Obsolete Software.
 This is one of the biggest causes of security breaches in healthcare companies.
 In fact, every year companies lose billions of dollars due to faulty software or unfixed system vulnerabilities.
 The outdated software programs are limited and hence, leave gaps for hackers to easily locate and benefit from them.

 Human Error or Greed.
 In healthcare industries, the internal actors i.e. the staff employed are the huge threats.
-Majority of data breach incidents are an inside job.
-And, whether the move is out of malicious intent or plain negligence, the consequences of both the situations can be equally damaging.
+The majority of data breach incidents are an inside job.
+And, whether the move is out of malicious intent or plain negligence, the consequences of both situations can be equally damaging.

 Theft or Improper Data Disposal.
 Healthcare companies often end up exposing their patient data as a result of theft, loss, and improper disposal of equipment.
 Situations here can include unencrypted laptops being stolen from vehicles, stolen sd cards or premises, giving access to unencrypted data on public networks, and a few other errors which can be extremely disastrous.

 Unauthorized Access.
 With hacking comes the problem of unauthorized access and disclosure to a system or device.
 Hackers know all the techniques to steal and access your patients’ credentials, bringing the entire data to a compromised state.
 Although the amount of exposed records per reported incident is significantly less in the country, this is something you cannot ignore completely.

 Malware.
 It has always been the top cause of data breaches around the world, irrespective of the industry.
 But, this is not surprising because malware authors get commendable financial returns by implementing malicious codes to steal your data and selling it to the highest bidder on the dark web.